django/deps/draft/orm-field-api-related-improvement.rst

 5. VirtualField:
 ----------------
-A true stand alone virtula field will be added to solve some long standing design limitations of django orm. initially RelationFields, GenericRelations etc will be benefitted by using VirtualFields and later CompositeField or any virtual type field can be benefitted from VirtualField.
+A true stand alone VirtualField will be added to solve some long standing design limitations of django orm. initially RelationFields, GenericRelations etc will be benefitted by using VirtualFields and later CompositeField or any virtual type field can be benefitted from VirtualField.